What to do in Your Garden this April

-National Garden Week is here and it’s fallen at the same time as National Stress Awareness Month.
-Coincidentally, creating a beautiful garden & tending to plants can be a great way to switch off & relieve symptoms of stress.
+Spring is here and with the UK's National Garden Week at the end of this month there's never been a better time to get your garden in shape.
+Creating a beautiful garden & tending to plants can be a great way to switch off & relieve symptoms of stress.
 Whether it’s the influx of Vitamin D from natural sunlight, getting in touch with nature or simply spending a few hours of your day away from technology, there’s many reasons why getting in the garden can help you to combat the stresses of daily life.
 So let’s see what you can do in your garden this April…

 Between frosty mornings, sunny afternoons and endless rainy days, April can be a tough time for your garden.
 Although the arrival of spring doesn’t always mean warm temperatures in the UK, you can still prepare your outdoor space for the warmer months by giving it a little care and attention.